LiskArchive/lisk-legacy-docs/README.md

 The following list gives some suggestions how to structure the content:

 1. **Parent pages:** A page that contains one or more child pages.
-It should always start with a table of content, referencing all existing child pages.
+It should always start with a table of contents, referencing all existing child pages.
 2. **Child pages:** If content is connected, but can stand independent from each other.
 3. **Section in page:** Content that is closely connected to the content of the other sections/ the main title of the page.